liuxjep/iam/login_fedid.md

 ### From the {{site.data.keyword.Bluemix_notm}} CLI
 {: #login_cli}

+There are two different methods that you can use for logging in with the CLI.
+For the first method, use the following steps:

 1. Specify the `--sso` option with the `ibmcloud login` command.
 2. Follow the URL in the prompt to get the one-time passcode.
 3. Copy and paste the passcode value in the CLI as your input.